tldr-pages/tldr/pages/common/vault.md

 # vault

-> HashiCorp Vault, a tool for managing secrets.
+> A CLI to interact with HashiCorp Vault.

 - Create a new vault, requiring at least 2 out of 5 keyshares to unseal:

 `vault init -key-shares={{5}} -key-threshold={{2}}`

-- Unseal a vault, by providing one of the keyshares.
-Repeat with necessary key-shares until unsealed:
+- Unseal the vault:

 `vault unseal {{key-share-x}}`